seanwalker909/panX.js/README.md

 ```
 run python -m SimpleHTTPServer
 ```
-in the directory and then connect to localhost:8000
+in the directory of index.html and then connect to localhost:8000